Suspected Object Matters: Rethinking Model's Prediction for One-stage Visual Grounding: Experiments

+As shown in the Table~\ref{strategy_RP}, among five strategies, \textit{reverse} performs the worst as shown in Table~\ref{strategy_RP}, which may result from that some model's initial correct judgements are entirely not trusted.
+As the most direct ways to eliminate the influence of model's confidence, \textit{average} and \textit{random} erases model's preference to $\textit{K}$ suspected objects with averaging and randomly sampling operations in repectively, thereby providing another chance for model to rethink.
+Although only achieving slight improvements (\textit{i.e.,} 0.2\% with \textit{average} and 0.04\% with \textit{random}), such results preliminarily validate the effectiveness of the idea that decoupling edge weights from model confidence enables the model to rethink.
 Compared with other strategies, our proposed ERC not only complies with model's initial choice (\textit{i.e.,} keeping $\alpha'_{j}=\alpha_{j}$ with probability $p$), but also has chances to break up the dependencies between edge weights and model confidence (\textit{i.e.,} assigning $\alpha'_{j}$ with a value uniformly sampled from $\{\alpha_k\}_{k \in \{1,\dots,K\}\setminus\{j\}}$ with probability 1-$p$).
 With the above merits, our ERC achieves 0.58\% performance improvement compared with the baseline (\textit{i.e., original}) without introducing extra computation.

-\textbf{KNR.} As for the KNR, we design two counterparts (\textit{i.e., sentence} and \textit{word average}) as shown in Table~\ref{strategy_KC}, where the suspected node features are modulated by sentence-level feature from LSTM and averaged words feature, respectively. “-" in the first row means no language information is used to modulate nodes.
-We observe that simply using sentence feature or the averaged words feature even degenerates the model, as they introduce too much noise from the irrelevant words.
-By excavating keywords, our KNR can bring 1.12\% absolute improvements on ReferIt test set.
+\textbf{KAD.} As for the KAD, we design two counterparts (\textit{i.e., sentence} and \textit{word average}) as shown in Table~\ref{strategy_KC}, where the suspected object features are modulated by sentence-level feature from LSTM and averaged words feature, respectively. “-" in the first row means no language information is used to modulate suspected object features.
+We observe that simply using the sentence feature or the averaged words feature even degenerates the model, as they introduce too much noise from the irrelevant words.
+By excavating keywords, our KAD can bring 1.12\% absolute improvements on the ReferIt test set.